 SPY uses its ‘Lock Steady’ quick-change lens system — and it’s easy to use.
 The lenses have a connection point at either end, one of which has a lever-type lock mechanism that snaps into place.

 The lenses are dual-lens constructed with an anti-fog treatment and streamlined frame venting.
-The two days I skied the SPY Legacy goggle, I had mixed sunshine and clouds, ranging from bluebird skies to full cloud cover.
-The temperature varied widely.
-I had no fogging of the lenses, but again, this was just over two days.
-Still, with the dual-lens construction, I don’t expect much trouble.
+Over the days I have skied the SPY Legacy goggle, I’ve seen mixed sunshine and clouds, ranging from bluebird skies to full cloud cover.
+The temperature and humidity has also varied widely.
+In normal use, I haven’t had any fogging of the lenses — but on occasion while masking up for COVID-19 protocols at the lift lines, the mask caused some fogging.
+Once you get moving on the lift, that clears out fast.

 The triple-layer Isotron face foam has a moisture-wicking Dri-Force fleece, which is designed to help absorb sweat to reduce the chances of the lens fogging up.
 It’s comfortable and fits well.
 The temples have small notches in the foam to allow you to wear prescription eyeglasses.